What is diskless restore, and how do I use it?

 Figure 1 - Restore from Backup

-Once you select Diskless Restore, give it a Label, and choose the security level of the USB boot disk.
+Connect a USB drive to your Datto appliance.
+Select Diskless Restore, give the drive a Label, and choose the security level of the USB boot disk.
 These options provide you with a method to control how the USB boot drive can be used.

 - Standard allows the user to select any system and any recovery point.